Plymouth Citybus: 'Flash services

 In more recent years, Plymouth Citybus launched a range of services known as the Flash, with the colour of the livery preceding Flash, with Red, Blue, Green, Yellow and Orange.
 The Red Flash being the 21/21A service between Barne Barton and Chaddlewood, BlueFlash being varying guises of the 42's services to Tamerton Foliot, Derriford, Woolwell & Tavistock using both Alexander Dennis Enviro400 & Wright Eclipse vehicles, then the 11 between Plymouth and Bodmin, in Cornwall, repurposing the Wright Eclipse single-decks.
 GreenFlash was the name given to the commuter services 8/9 and 23/24 between the City Centre and Efford and Mount Gould, as well as the 5/A/B/C serving Plymstock.
 YellowFlash buses were commonly Enviro400s running the 50/A/51 services that loop around the City in clockwise and anticlockwise directions, serving the City Centre, Plymouth railway station, Camels Head, Derriford Hospital, Estover and Marsh Mills.
 The final addition, the OrangeFlash, was service 43 between the City Centre and Ernesettle, with the buses running the route being CNG fuelled MAN EcoCitys transferred from Anglianbus.

 'Flash' branding was withdrawn in favour of the default Plymouth Citybus brand.
-Branding for Red Flash 21/21A was replaced by a new 'SPARK' brand with the delivery of Alexander Dennis Enviro400 Citys in 2017.
+Branding for Red Flash 21/21A was replaced by a new 'SPARK' brand with the delivery of Alexander Dennis Enviro400 Citys in 2017 which is being faded out in 2026.